 |Hunter × Hunter: The Last Mission (movie)||2013|

 Hunter x Hunter (2011)

-HxH 2011 adapts the manga very neatly.
-It’s your alfa-omega, the movies are just stand-alone installments and non-canon except for the Kurapika’s flashbacks.
-It doesn’t make much difference whether you watch it after the anime or the order I chose above but for the best flow, I would recommend going according to the order I wrote.
+HxH 2011 does an excellent job of adapting the manga.
+The movies, with the exception of Kurapika’s flashbacks, are stand-alone installments and non-canon.
+It doesn’t matter if you watch them after the anime or in the order I listed above, but for the best flow, I recommend going in the order I listed.

 Hunter × Hunter: Phantom Rouge (2013)

 This is the first movie you should watch, even though it’s mostly non-canon (except for Kurapika’s past).